25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

 ### Blue / Green

 - Similar to Immutable
-- Not a “direct feature” of Elastic Beanstalk
+- Not a "direct feature" of Elastic Beanstalk
 - Zero downtime and release facility
-- Create a new “stage” environment and deploy v2 there
+- Create a new "stage" environment and deploy v2 there
 - The new environment (green) can be validated independently and roll back if issues
 - Route 53 can be setup using weighted policies to redirect a little bit of traffic to the stage environment
-- Using Beanstalk, “swap URLs” when done with the environment test
+- Using Beanstalk, "swap URLs" when done with the environment test

 ::: danger DNS CHANGE
 It uses new load balancer, so the changes happen at DNS level.
 This is a problem as DNS changes have to propagate to servers around the world.